-Railway collisions and trespassing incidents in Canada are on the rise, leading to more serious injuries and fatalities.
-Parachute is excited to announce the two-year #CrossSAFE program, funded in part by Transport Canada, which aims to promote rail safety and put the brakes on preventable injury. #CrossSAFE will promote and measure increased understanding of safe behaviours around railways with Canadian parents, children and youth – including pedestrians, cyclists and drivers.
+Railway collisions and trespassing incidents in Canada are on the rise, leading to more serious injuries and fatalities. #CrossSAFE is a two-year Parachute program, funded in part by Transport Canada, which promotes safe behaviours around railways for Canadian children, teens and parents – including pedestrians, cyclists and drivers.

-In collaboration with Operation Lifesaver, Parachute will integrate #CrossSAFE messages and materials into annual educational campaigns (such as Back to School, National Teen Driver Safety Week and National Rail Safety Week) with a tie-in to Vision Zero efforts.
-We are excited to work with four communities which have demonstrated a commitment to rail safety education; expanding their capacity to raise awareness through education, activities and events.
+In collaboration with Operation Lifesaver, Parachute integrates #CrossSAFE messages and materials into our annual educational campaigns (such as Back to School, National Teen Driver Safety Week and National Rail Safety Week) with a tie-in to Vision Zero road safety efforts.
+We also work with five grant communities who have demonstrated a commitment to year-round rail safety education, activities and events.

 Resources for parents and caregivers

-Parachute is seeking to build capacity within communities across the country to educate Canadians about injury prevention and rail safety.
-We've developed a toolkit for #CrossSAFE community grant recipients, for use in their next #CrossSAFE event/campaign, to raise awareness of rail safety in their region.
-Visit our Resources for Communities page now, to download these free tools - and help prevent rail-related injuries and fatalities.
+Parachute wants Canadians all over the country to learn about injury prevention and rail safety.
+We developed tools for #CrossSAFE community grant recipients to use in their #CrossSAFE event/campaigns, and they are free to download for anyone wishing to help spread the word.
+Visit our #CrossSAFE Resources page now, to download these free tools - and help save lives!